If you have a Facebook Page, did you know that Facebook offers you a sophisticated set of tools to gain insights into your page?

 Pageviews refers to how many times people saw the page.

-Page preveiws refers to how many times someone saw a preview of the page (like in their newsfeed).
+Page previews refer to how many times someone saw a preview of the page (like in the newsfeed).

 Likes refers to how many times people it the “like” (or another of the reaction options on Facebook) button.